US speed skater determined to get to Beijing after COVID-19 diagnosis

-BEIJING (KXAN) — We’re several days into the Beijing 2022 Winter Olympics, but some athletes are still trying to make it to China, as COVID-19 disrupts their plans.
+BEIJING (NEXSTAR) — We’re several days into the Beijing 2022 Winter Olympics, but some athletes are still trying to make it to China, as COVID-19 disrupts their plans.

 One U.S. speed skater is trying to keep his head in the game, even though he’s not sure when or if he’ll be able to compete.